DiSSCo/dissco.github.io/index.markdown

 This website has been developed by the Distributed System of Scientific Collections [(DiSSCo)](https://dissco.eu).

 DiSSCo aims to improve physical and digital access to natural science collections, by helping to enable and support industrial scale digitisation.
-For further information about this project, and our funding, see the [About](/about) page
+For further information about this project and our funding, see the [About](/about) page

 All institutions are able to contribute to this website, see our [contributor guidance](https://dissco.github.io/Guidance/ContributorGuidance.html) for more information on how to submit a workflow.
-We welcome feedback, get in touch with us at lisa.french@nhm.ac.uk or add a new issue to our [GitHub](https://github.com/DiSSCo/dissco.github.io/issues).
+We welcome feedback, get in touch with us at [dissco-uk@nhm.ac.uk](mailto:dissco-uk@nhm.ac.uk) or add a new issue to our [GitHub](https://github.com/DiSSCo/dissco.github.io/issues).